oliverpearce/picoCTF/Magikarp Ground Mission/Magikarp Ground Mission.md

 ## Solution

-Using the provided command `ssh ctf-player@venus.picoctf.net -p 54585` to ssh into ctf-player, and after entering the password `481e7b14`, we gain access to the server!
+using the provided command `ssh ctf-player@venus.picoctf.net -p 54585` to ssh into ctf-player, and after entering the password `481e7b14`, we gain access to the server!

 using the `ls` command, we find a file called `1of3.flag.txt` which has the contents
 ```